waggle-sensor/beehive-server/README.md

 ```

 #### Starting the docker container
-If cassandra or RabbitMQ are running remotely, omit the corresponding option "--link ...".
+If cassandra or RabbitMQ are running remotely, omit the corresponding option "--link ..." and configure /etc/waggle/beehive-server.cfg accordingly.

 ```bash
 docker rm -f beehive-server